henfredemars/interactive-base/README.md

 # interactive-base
-An base for text-based interactive applications using electron
+A base for (my) text-based interactive applications using electron

+If you think this is what you want, it's probably not.